Bedrock-Technology/uniBTC/README.md

 ### 1. Compile Contracts
 You need to update the submodules that this repository depends on to the required commits before building contracts with the following steps:

-- (1) Clone all submodules before checking out any tags or commits.
-From the `uniBTC/` directory, run `git submodule update --init --recursive`. <br>
+- (1) Clone all submodules before checking out any tags or commits with this command: `git clone --recurse-submodules git@github.com:Bedrock-Technology/uniBTC.git`.
+If you have already cloned, from the `uniBTC/` directory, run `git submodule update --init --recursive`. <br>
 - (2) Checkout the celer-network commit.
 From the `uniBTC/contracts/lib/celer-network/sgn-v2-contracts-main/`, run `git checkout 0b4c531c52fd4f23cbb4397440da1cc42f837a12`. <br>
 - (3) Checkout openzeppelin-contracts.
 From the `uniBTC/contracts/lib/OpenZeppelin/openzeppelin-contracts@4.8.3/`, run `git checkout v4.8.3`. <br>
 - (4) Checkout openzeppelin-contracts-upgradeable.
 From the `uniBTC/contracts/lib/OpenZeppelin/openzeppelin-contracts-upgradeable@4.8.3/`, run `git checkout v4.8.3`. <br>